-In this article, we are going to analyze and evaluate the current validity of the revolution slogan that boosted, at a worldwide level, the substitution of the monarchies for the democracies of nowadays, the French Revolution slogan, which included: Liberty, Equality and, Fraternity.
+In this article, we are going to analyze and evaluate the current validity of the revolution slogan that boosted, at a worldwide level, the substitution of the monarchies for the “democracies” of Nowadays, the French Revolution slogan: Liberty, Equality and, Fraternity.

-Revolution.
-It is a fundamental change in the power structure or in the social organization, performed by a majority against a minority that boasts about the power.
+Revolution: It is a fundamental change in the power structure or in the social organization, performed by a majority against a minority that have the power.

-This article provides a new vision to the important debate about the concepts:
+This article brings a new vision to the important debate on the concepts:

 -taken verbatim from the French Wikipedia.

 “Liberty, Equality, Fraternity” is a contribution to the humanity done by the French revolution at the end of the century XVIII (1790).
 The words “Unity”, “Solidarity” and “Mercy” were also used instead of the “Fraternity” and, in the moments of the most politics dynamicity in France, the words “Or Death” “Or Death” were added, which then was taken away due to its obviously violent connotation.
 In 1848 due to the influence of the Christian thought, the word “Fraternity” was consolidated as the official slogan of the French Republic, accepting officially the following meaning: